 - Soft and hard start dates should be established.
-Facility/organizational leadership and staff should be aware of both dates. - Have LaPOST documents available in each unit with the preferred gold-colored paper available for printing. - Begin with qualified patients (life-limiting and irreversible conditions) who have had a goals of care discussion and/or who are being discharged to hospice, long-term care facility or home (with or without home health). - Send the original copy with patient and scan a copy to the patient's EHR.
-Make sure the policy includes procedures for returning the original document to the patient if it is accidentally left in the patient's medical record. - Adjust discharge documents to clearly indicate that the patient is being discharged with a LaPOST document. - Make sure Emergency Medical Services (EMS) and local hospital emergency departments are aware of all of the above.
+Facility leadership and staff should be aware of both dates. - LaPOST document should be available on each unit with the preferred gold-colored paper available for printing.
+Pads of LaPOST documents (100 documents per pad) are available through the LaPOST website la-post.org in the "Products" section. - It is recommended that implementation begin with qualified residents (life-limiting and irreversible conditions) who have had a goals of care discussion and/or who are being admitted to hospice or discharged home with a serious advanced illness. - The original copy of the LaPOST document should be sent with the resident and a scanned copy should be included in the resident's EHR.
+The policy should include procedures for returning the original document to the resident if it is accidentally left in the resident's medical record. - Emergency Medical Services (EMS) and local hospital emergency departments must be aware of implementation.